 All individuals carry a few abnormal genes.
 Parents who are close relatives (consanguineous) have a higher chance than unrelated parents to both carry the same abnormal gene, which increases the risk to have children with a recessive genetic disorder.

-Diagnosis of PEPCK deficiency can be made shortly after birth by biochemical analysis of fibroblast cells.
+Diagnosis of PEPCK deficiency may be made shortly after birth based upon the results of the following:

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.